PantalaLabs/ParallelComm/README.md

 # ParallelComm Library

-Non-blocking library to send/receive data through digital pins between boards or between processors on the same board.
+Non-blocking library to send/receive data through digital pins between uC or between cores on the same uC (not tested yet).
-Not tested between two cores of the same uC.

 ## Motivation